filamentphp/filament/packages/forms/docs/03-fields/02-text-input.md

 ![](https://user-images.githubusercontent.com/41773797/147612844-f46e113f-82b3-4675-9097-4d64a4315082.png)

 Datalists provide autocomplete options to users when they use a text input.
 However, these are purely recommendations, and the user is still able to type any value into the input.
-If you're looking for strictly predefined options, check out [select fields](select).
+If you're looking to strictly limit users to a set of predefined options, check out the [select field](select).

-## Affixes
+## Adding affix text aside the field

 You may place text before and after the input using the `prefix()` and `suffix()` methods: